lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-3.rst

 (If that tab does not appear after selecting the Portal Aspect, click on the "menu" (three horizontal lines) icon in the upper left, and click on "General TAP" to add it as an additional tab.)

-**2. Select “dp1” from the "Table Collection (Schema)" menu.**
+**2. Select “ivoa” from the "Table Collection (Schema)" menu.**
-In the box for selecting tables, select "dp1.ObsCore".
+In the box for selecting tables, "dp1.ObsCore" will appear.
 Note: leave all columns selected in the "Output Column Selection and Constraints table".

 **3. Select the Observation Type and Source.**